OAI/sig-moonwalk/Reuse.md

 - Naturally support the existing use cases of OpenAPI

+## Current sitation

 The description of an API contained in an OpenAPI document may actually be implemented by multiple APIs.
 Or it may not be implemented by any.
 In the case of industry standards bodies defining API shapes, the API may be implemented by completely different organizations than those describing the API shape.

 OpenAPI v3 does not make a clear delineation between the shape of the API and certain implementation details of the API.

+## Proposal

-For moonwalk this proposal suggest that we create a new object called `apiIndex` that captures the details of a specific deployment or instance of an API along with certain implementation characteristics.
+For moonwalk this proposal suggests that we create a new object called `deployment` that captures the deployment details of a specific instance of an API along with certain implementation characteristics.
+The `deployment` object provides the information you need to be able to call API operations without providing any details about the shape of the API.

 ```mermaid
 classDiagram